Richmond's Robert E. Lee statue will move to the city's Black History Museum

 Andrea Douglas, the center's executive director, told NPR she hopes Charlottesville's plans will help guide what other cities do with their Confederate monuments.

 "Can we create something that defines the community in the 21st century?
 What does Charlottesville want to be?
-We describe ourselves as a city that believes in equity, that believes in social justice, so what does that look like in a public space?," Douglas said.
+We describe ourselves as a city that believes in equity, that believes in social justice, so what does that look like in a public space?"
+Douglas asked.

 "This is really not about erasing history.
 It's about taking history and moving forward," she said.